-(e) second election also results in an equality of votes, the CRO shall consult the Elections nittee on how to proceed.
-8.2 0 Filin g of Notice of Intent to Appeal and Appeals Deleted: 9 (a) to the didate may appeal any matter arising from the conduct of the elections during the Election Period Election Overseers, including the announcement of results, by filing a Notice of Intent to Appeal ordance with the following requirements: (i) (ii) The form of Notice of Intent to Appeal that must be used will be available at the Office of the Governing Council.
-The Notice of Intent to Appeal must be filed by hand-delivery at the Office of the Governing Council by 5:00 p.m. on Thursday March 17, 2011.
-Deleted : Friday (b) lection Overseers shall review the appellant's grounds for an appeal as outlined in the Notice of to Appeal filed by the appellant and the Election Overseers may: × Deleted: 19 Deleted: 2010 (i) (ii) (iii) dismiss the appeal if it decides that the grounds do not have merit; grant the appeal without a hearing if it decides that the grounds have merit; or hold a hearing in a manner and in accordance with such procedures as it may determine to be appropriate and render a decision thereafter.
+(e) If the second election also results in an equality of votes, the CRO shall consult the Elections Committee on how to proceed.

+8.20 Filing of Notice of Intent to Appeal and Appeals

+- (a) A candidate may appeal any matter arising from the conduct of the elections during the Election Period to the Election Overseers, including the announcement of results, by filing a Notice of Intent to Appeal in accordance with the following requirements: - The form of Notice of Intent to Appeal that must be used will be available at the Office of the Governing Council. - (ii) The Notice of Intent to Appeal must be filed by hand-delivery at the Office of the Governing Council by 5:00 p.m. on Thursday March 17, 2011. - (b) The Election Overseers shall review the appellant's grounds for an appeal as outlined in the Notice of Intent to Appeal filed by the appellant and the Election Overseers may: - (i) dismiss the appeal if it decides that the grounds do not have merit; - (ii) grant the appeal without a hearing if it decides that the grounds have merit; or - (iii) hold a hearing in a manner and in accordance with such procedures as it may determine to be appropriate and render a decision thereafter. - (c) The Election Overseers shall render a decision by 5:00 p.m. on Tuesday, March 22, 2011. - (d) The decision of the Election Overseers shall be final and not subject to any further review or appeal.